abhijeet-aeione/ops-masonry/README.md

-This is customised versio on https://github.com/gethinoakes/ngx-masonry
+This is a customized version of https://github.com/gethinoakes/ngx-masonry